by Arnaldo

 linebacker speed and defending the option (they allowed 307 run yards

-triple-option FCS Georgia Southern).
-In their last meeting, LSU was very capable of moving the ball on outside
+against the triple-option FCS Georgia Southern).
+In their last meeting, LSU was very capable of moving the ball on outside speed options.

 Look for Saban to keep his linebackers a little more spread out and